moorepants/dissertation/physicalparameters.rst

 .. figure:: figures/physicalparameters/headtube.jpg
    :align: center
+   :width: 4in

+   figHeadtube

+   The digital level used to measure headtube angle.

+.. _secTrail:

 Trail
 ~~~~~

 Trail is difficult to measure directly due to the fact that the tire has a
-contact patch and there is no distinct point to measure to.
+contact patch and there is no distinct contact point.
 I instead chose to
-measure the fork offset.
-The fork offset was measured by clamping the steer
+measure the fork offset, :math:`f_o`.
+The fork offset was measured by clamping
-tube of the front fork into a v-block on a flat table.
-A ruler was used to
+the steer tube of the front fork into a v-block on a flat table.
+A ruler was
-measure the height of the center of the head tube and the height of the center
+used to measure the height of the center of the head tube and the height of the
-of the axle axis.
-The fork blades were aligned such that the axle axis was
+center of the axle axis.
+The fork blades were aligned such that the axle axis
-parallel to the table surface.
+was parallel to the table surface.

 .. math::
    :label: eqTrail